 Successful Launch of the Isobel Corin Research Grants Fund

-About 80 people attended a recent function at the home of Dr and Mrs Roger McMaster-Fay in Emu Plains to launch the Isobel Corin Research Grants Fund under the auspices of the University of Sydney and the Nepean Medical Research Foundation.
+About 80 people attended a recent function at the home of Dr and Mrs Roger McMaster-Fay in Emu Plains to launch the Isobel Corin Research Grants Fund under the auspices of the University of Sydney and the Nepean Medical Research Fund.

-The Dean of the Faculty of Medicine at the University, Professor Andrew Coats, emphasised the importance of medical research at the Nepean Hospital, a teaching hospital of the University for the last 10 years.
-He congratulated the Foundation on the work being undertaken, and announced that the University would contribute $10,000 to help the fund get started.
+The former Dean of the Faculty of Medicine at the University, Professor Andrew Coats, emphasised the importance of medical research at the Nepean Hospital, a teaching hospital of the University for the last 10 years.
+He congratulated the Fund on the work being undertaken, and announced that the University would contribute $10,000 to help the fund get started.

 The fund was officially launched by Mrs Claire Gledhill OAM, a long time resident of Penrith with her late husband pharmacist, Norman.
 “I remember the old Penrith Hospital, now the Governor Phillip nursing home, where Norm was the part time pharmacist.
 We used to go there three times a week from 7 am to 9 am before going to attend to our own shop.
 It is very different today.”

 Mrs Gledhill went on to talk about Isobel Corin.
 “She was a resident of Lapstone for 40 years and was teacher/librarian at Emu Plains School for more than 20 years, influencing the lives of hundreds of children.
 She was very active in many community organisations including the Inner Wheel Club of Penrith, and one of her important contributions to the club in the year before she was diagnosed with lung cancer was the production of the club’s history to celebrate its Golden Jubilee in 2002.”